koutianqi/koutianqi.github.io/index.markdown

   <h2 class="desktop-only"><strong>ABOUT ME</strong></h2>
   <h2 class="mobile-only"><strong>ABOUT ME</strong></h2>

-I am a PhD candidate examining how the epistemic value of replicability in machine learning can be aligned with feminist values.
-Using philosophical and qualitative methods, I study how replicability can reform ML knowledge & technology production toward more responsible futures and reduce AI hype.
+I am a PhD candidate studying the construction and mitigation of AI hype within the communicative dimension of the machine learning ecosystem.
+Using philosophical and qualitative methods, I analyze how hype emerges as claims about contributions and capabilities circulate through interconnected communities and develop norms of responsible communication to counter it.

   </div>
   <img class="headshot" src="{{ "/assets/img/headshot_crop.jpg" | relative_url }}" alt="Headshot" />